Plan Your Visit

 Do you have any special precautions in place for COVID?

-We keep the distillery and bars well ventilated and ask our staff to test twice a week.
+We keep the distillery and bars well ventilated and clean.
 There are currently no restrictions for hospitality in England and you are not required to check in or have a COVID pass.
 Please contact us if you are especially vulnerable to COVID infection and we will put extra measures in place as required.

 Please contact us if you have any special requirements.